 Because of the penetration and absorption capabilities of x and gamma radiation, radiography is used to test a variety of products such as welds, castings, forgings, and fabrications.
 Radiography is generally a good process for the inspection of metals of less than 4 inch.
 For deeper penetrations ultrasound NDT testing usually becomes a more appropriate inspection method.

-NDT Training and Services When performing x-ray to a specific code, a form of sensitivity verification is required to ensure the appropriate energy is used for the material.
+Training and Services when performing NDT X-ray to a specific code, a form of sensitivity verification is required to ensure the appropriate energy is used for the material.
 This is usually achieved with a penetrameter.
 These devices come in plaque or wire type and essentially achieve the same goal of verifying the integrity of the x-ray energy to material.

 Advantages of radiography (RT)